Job Opportunities

 Benefits and Compensation

-Interested applicants should submit a resume to jobs@insigniaenv.com with a brief cover letter or cover email that includes compensation expectations.
-Please include the phrase “Lead Biologist Resume” in the subject line of your email.
+Interested applicants should submit a resume to jobs@insigniaenv.com with a brief cover letter or cover email.
+Please include the phrase “Environmental Planner Resume” in the subject line of your email.
 We request that applicants refrain from calling our office directly regarding this position.

 Insignia may request, for lawful employment purposes, background information about candidates from a consumer reporting agency in connection with employment.